1st September 2022

 These days we are living closer together.
 Developers and homeowners want to make the most of their land so multiple dwellings are being built in closer proximity to each other.

-Our cities continue to evolve in other ways, with major infrastructure projects expanding roads and train lines, which is great for our ability to get around but difficult for those living close by who are dealing with construction and noise they would not have normally.
+Our cities continue to evolve in other ways, with major infrastructure projects expanding roads and train lines, which is great for our ability to get around but difficult for those living close by who are dealing with construction and noise they would not normally have to contend with.

 There is a solution - acoustic glass!
 Acoustic glass and the appropriate building fabric design can make a noticeable impact on the noise coming in from outside.

 Some planning regulations will require acoustic glass due to the proximity to a freeway or train line for example.
-However you can also request acoustic glass to reduce any unexpected noise issues.
+However, you can also request acoustic glass to future proof your home and reduce any unexpected noise issues that may arise.

 Types of Acoustic Glass